SamBalakhanei/CS180P4/Tests.md

 ** Assume that the user is a tutor

-1. User selects the Search Student button
+1. User selects the "Search Student" button
 2. User sees a new page with a search textbox (default text being: exampleUser)
 3. User selects the search textbox
 4. User enters desired keyword
-5. User selects search button
+5. User selects "search" button
-6. User receives a JOptionPane message: “Please add at least one tutor before using the program”.
+6. User receives a JOptionPane message: “Please add at least one student before using the program”.
 7. User selects “Ok” button

 Expected result: Application loads a page with several options related to messaging.